bryan-pakulski/stable-ui/ReadMe.md

 There is a github pipeline available for both linux & windows that runs on the master branch.
 Release artifacts are saved for each tagged version and published.

-If you'd like to build locally you can perform the following:
+If you'd like to build locally you can follow below steps after cloning the repo and initialising
+submodules:

-- Initialise submodules: `git submodule update --recursive --remote`
+- Initialise submodules: `cd src/ThirdParty && git submodule update --init --recursive && git submodule update --remote`

+It's assumed that you are using the CMake build system.

 ## Linux: